ImageMagick/Usage-Markdown/convolve/index.md

 ### Gaussian Curve {#gaussian_curve}

-The Gaussian Curve, is a classical and idealized density function, that has a area of 1 under the curve.
+The Gaussian Curve, is a classical and idealized density function, that has an area of 1 under the curve.
 The '*sigma*' value represents the distance from the center to the point at which the curve crosses 50% of the peak value.

 The larger the sigma value, the more spread out the curve is, and as such defines the 'neighbourhood', around the central point.